-I’m 47, been married for sixteen years and have a ten year old daughter and a cat.
+I’m 47, been married for sixteen years and have an eleven year old daughter and a cat.
 We live in a house in a quiet street, quite close to the centre of Exeter and the university – where I have a room set aside for counselling.
 I’ve lived in Exeter for ten years, and this quiet, leafy environment is very different from the inner city London I was born into.
 Growing up in a deprived area with a lot of social problems was challenging and involved many pressures, but I consider it to have been invaluable in making me the person I am.
 It also opened my awareness to power dynamics and the ways in which people become segregated within and isolated from society – which eventually led me to study Masters level Social Anthropology at Edinburgh University.

 Fascinating though this subject area was for me, I felt I needed to do something to help people in a practical way.
 I turned to counselling because I have a naturally intuitive ability to ‘read’, understand and develop a rapport with a wide range of people; and noticed that many people I knew (as well as strangers!) turned to me for support.
 I had also been through counselling myself, and could see the benefits in having someone listen to me without judgment: helping me to understand and work through my problems.
 This produced many powerful, positive changes for me.
 However, I was also exposed to counsellors who lacked humility and sensitivity, which taught me the importance of respecting the client’s viewpoint, even if it’s different from my own.
 I have the relevant and necessary skills, tools and experience to work as a professional counsellor; but I see myself and the client as equals on a journey of exploration together.
 You, the client, are the expert on yourself and my job is to help bring this innate knowledge out of you in as humane a way as I can.